AirPods 3 Black Friday Deal 2021: Lowest-Ever Price | The Manual

 If you’re looking for some great earphones right now, we’ve got the AirPods 3 Black Friday deal for you.
-Right now, you can snap up the latest Apple AirPods 3 for just $155, saving you $25 on the usual price at Amazon.
-For the absolute most up-to-date Apple earbuds out there, this is a pretty sweet discount and you’re sure to be delighted with the results.
+Right now, you can snap up the latest Apple AirPods 3 for just $170 on Amazon, marked down $9 from $179.
+For the absolutely most up-to-date Apple earbuds out there, this is a pretty sweet discount and you’re sure to be delighted with the results.
 Let’s take a look at why the Apple AirPods 3 are worth your money.

 Today’s Best AirPods 3 Black Friday Deal